volumio/platform-x86/README.md

 - backup .config to i386-volumio.config

 #### Experimental Update 20.07.2017/ gkkpch
-- compiled Kernel Version 4.9.29, please change buildscript repo to copy from packages/experimental
+- compiled Kernel Version 4.9.29, please put a file .next into the packages folder to build experimental